tristanoprofetto/supervised-learning/README.md

 # Supervised-Learning in Regression & Classification Settings
-A simple guide for building supervised statistical models for Regression and Classification problems.
+Supervised Learning is a class of Machine Learning algorithms which have a defined response/target variable.
+This set of alorithms is best suited to leverage labeled data in order to build statistical models for Regression and Classification problems.

 * Classification problems imply that the response (target) variable being predicted is **Categorical**